VinuthaST-vincy/Data-Analysis-Dashboard/README.md

 - Verify data for any missing values and anamolies, and sort out the same.
 - Make sure data is consistent and clean with respect to data type, data format and values used.
 - Created pivot tables according to the questions asked.
-- Merge all pivot tables into one dashboard and apply slicer to amke dynamic.
+- Merge all pivot tables into one dashboard and apply slicer to make dynamic.

 ### Dashboard
 ![Screenshot (50)](https://github.com/user-attachments/assets/2a178a4b-5f50-45cb-860c-81c667e70c3e)